aws-samples/amazon-location-samples/create-custom-map-style/README.md

     "tiles": ["http://localhost:8080/{z}/{x}/{y}@2x.png"],
     ```

-1. If you see an `AccessDenied` error in the `tessera` terminal you may need to manually update the IAM permissions for your role/user add action `geo:GetMapTile` on resource: `arn:aws:geo:<REGION>:<ACCOUNT>:map/CreateCustomMapStyle-<ENV>`.
+1. If you see an `AccessDenied` error in the `tessera` terminal you may need to manually update the IAM permissions for your role/user add action `geo:GetMapTile` on resource: `arn:aws:geo:<REGION>:<ACCOUNT>:map/CreateCustomMapStyle-<YOUR ENVIRONMENT NAME>`.

 1. From the "*View*" dropdown let's select "*Map*"